Fouts throws perfect game, leads Alabama past UCLA in WCWS - WHIZ News

-OKLAHOMA CITY (AP) — Montana Fouts threw a perfect game with 14 strikeouts, and Alabama defeated UCLA 6-0 on Friday night to advance to the semifinals of the Women’s College World Series.
+OKLAHOMA CITY (AP) — Montana Fouts threw a perfect game with 14 strikeouts on her 21st birthday, and Alabama defeated UCLA 6-0 on Friday night to advance to the semifinals of the Women’s College World Series.

 There had been four individual perfect games and one combined in World Series history before Fouts’ gem.
 The most recent was by Courtney Blades of Southern Mississippi in 2000.